Kotori Koiwai

-Kotori Koiwai (小岩井 ことり, Koiwai Kotori) is a Japanese voice actress, lyricist, and composer from Kyoto.
+Kotori Koiwai (小岩井 ことり, Koiwai Kotori) is a Japanese voice actress, lyricist, composer, and singer from Kyoto.

 Biography

 Koiwai was born in Kyoto on February 15, 1990.
 She initially took interest in voice acting after hearing the voice of Pikachu in the Pokémon anime.
 Afterwards, after working as a make-up model and as a narrator while still in high school, she became a voice actress.

 Her debut as a voice actress was in 2011 in the anime Blue Exorcist.

 Koiwai is also a songwriter and a lyricist.
 She writes songs and lyrics for voice actress Rie Tanaka.
 She also wrote the song and lyrics for a song for Idolmaster Million Live! that she also performs herself.

 In 2019, she announced that she had been accepted into Mensa.
+She also provided guest vocals for "3+6+9" on the album Amateras of the Japanese band Blood Stain Child.

 In 2020, she started doing ASMR streams and created her own ASMR Label: Kotoneiro.